The MicroFTX is a low-cost, reconfigurable, and compact Micro-USB breakout board based on the FTDI FT230X full-speed USB Serial UART IC.

 FTDI Errata

-Current MicroFTX boards are shipping with Revision D or later silicon, which resolves all known issues.
+All MicroFTX boards shipped since June 2013 have Revision D or later silicon, which resolves all known issues.

 For questions or comments, e-mail support@jim.sh.